-Home Remedies for Conjunctivitis in Dogs
+Home Remedies For Conjunctivitis In Dogs

 Conjunctivitis, or pink eye, is an eye condition in dogs that occurs due to inflammation of the conjunctiva, a mucous membrane that lines the eyelids and the white portion of the eye.
 Is conjuctivitis an eye infection?
 Conjunctivitis is commonly thought of as an eye infection but oftentimes it's not an infection.
 Many different conditions can cause conjunctivitis, and one or both eyes may be affected.